Looking To The Lord For Revival

 To encourage you in all of this, the messages in this issue of the Herald focus on prayer and repentance for revival, including on pages 2-5 the message and prayers from the NDOP Observance held in Washington, D.C. on May 4th.
 We also include the text of Daniel 9:1-23 (see adjacent) which a U.S. Senator read at the assembly in preparation for the message.
 That text in itself is a powerful reminder of the vital role of intercession for God’s intervention in the midst of national crisis.

 While we hope this issue inspires repentance and prayer on behalf of the United States, we also hope that it does the same for other nations as well.
-The “Praying Through The 10/40 Window” calendar printed on pages 10-11 will help you pray for some of the nations most resistant to the Gospel.

 May the Lord in His great mercy send spiritual awakening around the world to revive His people and to bring many lost souls to salvation – all in anticipation of the glorious Return of our Lord Jesus Christ!